coderjolly/coderjolly.github.io/_posts/2022-12-29-chest-x-ray.md

       </tr>
     </table>

-## Results Analysis
+### Results Analysis

 &#8226; It is clear that going from a smaller architecture to a bigger architecture, makes the model start to overfit earlier.
 The MobileNet model was the most unstable among the three and also took more epochs to reach the minima.
 The **EfficientNet** algorithm performs best for the COVID and Chest X-ray 8 dataset and all three architectures performed similar for the pneumonia dataset.
 This shows that the compound scaling of EfficientNet gives good results for chest X-ray data. <br/>
 &#8226; The X-ray 8 dataset performed the worst among the three datasets which could be due to the high number of classes, class imbalance and the multilabel nature of the problem.
 Surprisingly, the pneumonia dataset performed worse than the COVID + pneumonia dataset which indicates that COVID cases are easier to distinguish from pneumonia cases. <br/>
 &#8226; It can be seen that the MobileNet architecture was the fastest to train per epoch.
 It consistantly took less time per epoch but, if number of epochs required to converge is considered, it does not train the fastest all the time.
 It is also evident that ResNet converged the fastest at half the number of epochs compared with other models. <br/>
 &#8226; EfficientNet models perform the best in terms of the overall F1 score on the test set with the exception of the Pneumonia dataset where surprisingly MobileNet performed the best.
+An F1 score of 0.8 for the pneumonia dataset was obtained, 0.98 for the COVID-19 dataset and 0.46 for the multilabel chest X-ray 8 dataset.

 <hr class="slender">